syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Populating-Data.md

 ---
 layout: post
-title: Populating Data in GridControl for Syncfusion Essential Windows Forms
+title: Populating Data in Windows Forms Grid Control control | Syncfusion
-description: This section explains on how to populate data in GridControl
+description: Learn about Populating Data support in Syncfusion Windows Forms Grid Control control and more details.
 platform: windowsforms
 control: Grid
 documentation: ug

 ---
-# Populating Data
+# Populating Data in Windows Forms Grid Control

 There are two ways to populate data into a GridControl.
 One way is to move the data directly into the GridControl and let the underlying grid manage the data.
 Another method is to use GridControl in a virtual mode whereby need to handle certain events to provide data to the grid whenever it is in demand.